pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 ## User state

-Clients can set/get transient custom state (JSON key/value) for a UUID on channels or channel groups.
-State is not persisted and clears on disconnect.
-Requires Presence.
+Set/get dynamic custom state for users on channels or channel groups.
+State is not persisted.

 ### Method(s)